 One must admit the fact that the Hoysala dynasty is the major contributor to the heritage richness of our Karnataka state.
 They built hundreds of beautifully carved temples around Bangalore.
 No technology of present era could match the craft and creativity one can find in these temples built by Hoysalas.
-Even though Beluru and Halebeedu temples are classic examples of architectural marvel of Hoysalas, there are a huge number of small temples scattered across Karnataka which are less familiar and most of them are badly maintained and managed.
+Beluru and Halebeedu temples are classic examples of architectural marvel of Hoysalas.
+However, there are a huge number of small temples scattered across Karnataka which are less familiar.
+Most of them are badly maintained and managed.
 We have detailed about such temples in our Basaralu and Javagal blog posts.
-Amrutheshwara Temple of Amrutapura is one of the contradictory example for this, and it is one of the rare Hoysala temples which maintained in a good state by the authority.
+Amrutheshwara Temple of Amrutapura is one of the contradictory example for this.
+This is one of the rare Hoysala temples which maintained in a good state by the authority.

 Reaching Amrutheshwara Temple

 The rows of shining lathe turned pillars that support the ceiling of the mantapa depict Hoysala-Chalukya decorative characteristics.
-The main deity of the temple is Lord Shiva and the shiva linga at the temple is a 300-year-old Trimurti brought from the River Kandikevale in Nepal.
+The main deity of the temple is Lord Shiva.
+The shiva linga at the temple is a 300-year-old Trimurti brought from the River Kandikevale in Nepal.

 On the auspicious day of Sankranthi and Mahashivaratri, thousands of devotees visit this place to take the blessings of Lord Shiva.

 Next time when you are visiting Chikmaglur, don’t miss visiting this beautiful ancient temple.

 - Timings: 30 AM -10.30 AM and 4.00 PM to 6.00 PM

 Don’t miss to watch our video on this temple…